shiyuan-huang22/CMEECourseWork/week2/README.md

 ## Project structure and Usage
 - **align_seqs.py** :Comparing two DNA sequences and returns the best match, then the "score" is calculated as the total number of DNA matched.

+- **align_seqs_fasta.py** :Calculate the match score between two sequences.
+Print and save the best score and best sequence.

+- **align_seqs_better.py** :Compared to `align_seqs.py` and `align_seqs_fasta.py`, instead of taking the first of the alignments with the highest score, this script records all the equally-best alignments and saves to the results directory in and appropriate file format.

+- **oaks_debugme.py** :A group work on updating a debugging practice using doctests to make sure there is no bug

 - **cfexercises1.py** :Modified cfexercises1.all the foo_x functions taken arguments from the user (like the functions inside control_flow.py)

 - **control_flow.py** :An example of using various control flow tools in the standard python program structure